PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 - Better graphics rendering with rounded rects instead of SVG Paths -- Thanks Bernd!

 Planned features :

 Version 2.0

-- Will likely be rebuilt as a smaller "Composed Widget", provided a particular bug in LCB gets fixed.

 - Implement Multi-Touch for Mobile Devices